<< Home | About Forth | About TurboForth | Download | Language Reference | Resources | Tutorials | YouTube >>

 Example:

 As the following program illustrates, bit combinations can be returned.
-For example, if the joystick is in the North East (up and left) direction, and the fire button is pressed, then the code returned is 19 decimal.
+For example, if the joystick is in the North West (up and left) direction, and the fire button is pressed, then the code returned is 19 decimal.

 The above program operates in a permanent loop, scanning joystick #0.
 It tests each bit returned by JOYST and displays the detected results.
 The various possible combinations are reported correctly.